segregationbeyondlaw/segregationbeyondlaw.github.io/Step-by-Step.md

 ![](1.gif)

 Go to [github.com](github.com) and create an account.
 Under “Username” write the name of your organization or the name of the website you will be creating.
-My example username will be **segregationbeyondlaw** and the address for the site I set up will be [http://segregationbeyondlaw.github.io](http://segregationbeyondlaw.github.io).
-Fill ”segregationbeyondlaw” with whatever name you desire (this is the name that will be part of your web address).
+My example username will be **my-own-username** and the address for the site I set up will be [http://segregationbeyondlaw.github.io](http://segregationbeyondlaw.github.io).

 ## 2. Tell Github about yourself, and your needs: <a name="paragraph2"></a>